buYoung/react-native-screen-util/usage/en/API.md

 ### API
 1. Provider(react context)
    1. ResponsiveProvider
-        ###### It's a provider used in reactive design.
-You can use this library if you have px instead of flex in UI/UX.
+         #### It's a provider used in reactive design.
+         #### You can use this library if you have px instead of flex in UI/UX.

       1. Props
          1. option
+            1. width : Please write down the width of the designed area of ui/ux!
+            2. height : Please write down the height of the designed area of ui/ux!
+(This is the height with the status bar and bottom or navigation bar removed, not the total height of the designed device.)
+            3. safeArea : deprecated ((This is a fact that I found out after 3 days of nonsense. iOS doesn't matter, but in Android, when the navigation bar has only _, the height is unknown))
+            4. mainUI : deprecated
+            5. safeAreaInset : deprecated
+            6. debug : deprecated
+            7. screenSize : deprecated (This value automatically obtains the size of the screen inside the provider.
+Size excluding top bar, navigation bar, or bottom bar)
+            8. scaleByHeight : The default value for the ratio of the calculation formula is width, but when using height, give true.
+(The calculated value will be slightly larger.)
+            9. minTextSize : The smallest value among width and height is used. (ratio)
+            10. splitScreenMode : When used, the maximum height is fixed at 700, and a split screen mobile phone is supported.
+            11. equality : subscribe or the areEqual algorithm to tell when a variable changes. shallow by default zustand
          2. loading (The loading indicator appears until the reactive setting is finished.)
          3. autoInset (IOS only) Android can be adjusted to the height value, but iOS is added because it has to be adjusted to top, left, bottom, and right.
    2. AreEqualProvider